 Inspiration – It is often the case when visiting a new city that you don’t always know exactly what is or isn’t available.
 It’s no surprise that some of the most common Google searches are for “things to do in xxx”.
 The San Francisco Go Pass offers a whole bunch of activities to inspire you on your trip.
 We often hear people did not know about something before they saw it included on a pass.

 Flexibility – While It is essential to have a basic itinerary we find it needs to be flexible.
 Weather and mood can mean you simply don’t want to do what you had planned for that day.
 Having a pass means nothing is set in stone and you can juggle your plan around to fit the circumstance.
 If its giving rain for the day of you Bay Cruise simply head to the museums and do the cruise another day with better weather.

 Budgeting – City Breaks can really cost a lot of cash.
 With costs piling up on each other.
-One of the big advantages of the Go card is you know exactly what you are going to spend ahead of the trip.
-So no Nasty surprises awaiting you on your return and no missing out on something because you have run out of cash!
+One of the big advantages of the Go Pass is you know exactly what you are going to spend ahead of the trip.
+So no nasty surprises awaiting you on your return and no missing out on something because you have run out of cash!